ssh-mitm/ssh-mitm/README.md

 ## Session hijacking

-Getting the plain text credentials is only half the fun.
-When a client connects, the ssh-mitm starts a new server, which is used for session hijacking.
+When a client connects, SSH-MITM starts a mirror shell that can be used for session hijacking:

     INFO     ℹ created mirrorshell on port 34463. connect with: ssh -p 34463 127.0.0.1

-To hijack the session, you can use your favorite ssh client.
+Connect to the mirror shell with any SSH client:

     ssh -p 34463 127.0.0.1

-Try to execute somme commands in the hijacked session or in the original session.
+Commands executed in either the original or the hijacked session will be visible in both.

-The output will be shown in both sessions.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Phishing FIDO Tokens

-SSH-MITM is able to phish FIDO2 Tokens which can be used for 2 factor authentication.
+SSH-MITM is able to phish FIDO2 tokens which can be used for two-factor authentication.

-The attack is called [trivial authentication](https://docs.ssh-mitm.at/trivialauth.html) ([CVE-2021-36367](https://docs.ssh-mitm.at/CVE-2021-36367.html), [CVE-2021-36368](https://docs.ssh-mitm.at/CVE-2021-36368.html)) and can be enabled with the command line argument `--enable-trivial-auth`.
+The attack is called [trivial authentication](https://docs.ssh-mitm.at/trivialauth.html) ([CVE-2021-36367](https://docs.ssh-mitm.at/CVE-2021-36367.html), [CVE-2021-36368](https://docs.ssh-mitm.at/CVE-2021-36368.html)) and can be enabled with the command line argument `--enable-trivial-auth`:

   ssh-mitm server --enable-trivial-auth

-Using the trivial authentication attack does not break password authentication, because the attack is only performed when a publickey login is possible.
+The attack is only performed when publickey login is possible, so password authentication continues to work normally.

 <p align="center">
   <b>Video explaining the phishing attack:</b><br/>